 - Olin must adhere to public health guidance.

-The CHRT currently includes Jeremy Goodman, Alisha Sarang-Sieminski, Joanne Pratt and Krista Chavez.
+The CHRT currently includes Jeremy Goodman, Alisha Sarang-Sieminski, and Frances Mantak.

 Current Health and Safety Advisories

 COVID-19 appears to be headed toward endemic status, meaning that, like other endemic illnesses such as the common cold, measles and influenza, it will be generally present in our society as something we live with and must remain cautious about.
 As of May 11, 2023, federal and state authorities have ended public health emergencies related to COVID-19.

 Vaccination.
-Olin will continue to require that employees and students remain up to date with COVID vaccination through the 2022-2023 academic year.
+Olin will continue to strongly recommend that employees and students remain up to date with COVID vaccination.
 “Up to date” means you have had all doses and boosters of vaccine that you are currently eligible for.
-The medical and religious exemption process will remain in place as well for the small number of individuals who need to seek those.

 Masking.
 Olin remains a mask-friendly environment.
 Any individual who prefers to wear a mask in shared spaces is always welcome to do so and we expect all members of the community to respect the choice of any individual to wear a mask.
 Some spaces may continue to require masks based on individual discretion (e.g., a faculty member may require that masks be worn in their classes, a staff member may require that masks be worn in their office, or a student may require that masks be worn in their room).
-Masking is encouraged for the first few weeks of the semester in group settings.
 We also encourage community members to normalize checking in with each other about masking preferences when meeting in groups indoors.
 Masking requirements remain in place for those who have recently tested positive, are currently experiencing symptoms of any respiratory illness or have been exposed to COVID (see below).

 - You must wear a mask when around others as a precaution through day 10 (the day you were exposed is day 0)